WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/intro.md

   /// After creating a blueprint with this method you can use either name or GUID to reference the blueprint in BlueprintCore API calls.
   /// </para>
   /// <para>
-  /// An implicit cast converts the string to <see cref="Blueprint{T, TRef}"/>, exposing the blueprint instance and its reference.
+  /// An implicit cast converts the string to <see cref="Blueprint{TRef}"/>, exposing the blueprint instance and its reference.
   /// </para>
   /// </remarks>
   public static TypeConfigurator New(string name, string guid)